akpmohan07/meet-up-learning/chennaiPy/2025JulyMinutes.md

 👤 *Speaker: Madhavakumar*

+### 📖 Talk Description:

-* What is Random?
+What is Random?
 Which Random is Random?
 Do we actually need Random?
+This session dove into the concept of "PseudoRandom" and discussed its advantages, limitations, and real-world implications in Python.

-* Cannot be predicted — but no true randomness in computing
+* Randomness cannot be predicted — but no true randomness exists in computation
 * **Seed number** is input to an algorithm → gives *pseudo-random* output
 * Common uses: **Games**, **Cryptography**, **OTPs**
 * **Seed value** is often derived from the environment